 Daniel Beckler was a builder and lumber dealer.
 In about 1874, he became the proprietor of Beacon Park, a trotting park and race track in Allston, and by 1875 he also owned a stable in Hancock Square in Charlestown.
 He and his wife, Julia A. (Judkins) Beckler, lived in South Boston in 1874 but moved soon thereafter to Winter Hill in Somerville.
 They also owned a home in Northfield, New Hampshire, where he raised thoroughbred horses.

-Harvey Jewell was a lawyer and former state legislator, who had served as Speaker of the Massachusetts House of Representatives from 1868 through 1872.
+Harvey Jewell held the five houses at 302-310 Marlborough as rental property.
+He was a lawyer and former state legislator, who had served as Speaker of the Massachusetts House of Representatives from 1868 through 1872.
 He and his wife, Susan A. (Bradley) Jewell, lived at 204 Beacon.

 By the 1879-1880 winter season, 304 Marlborough was the home of wool merchant Henry Augustus Rice, Jr., and his wife, Grace (Tileston) Rice.
 They previously had lived in Dorchester.
 They continued to live at 304 Marlborough in 1882, but had moved to 16 West Cedar by 1883.

-Harvey Jewell had died in December of 1881, and on July 1, 1882, 304 Marlborough was purchased from his estate by Dr. Horace Dupee, a physician.
+On July 1, 1882, 304 Marlborough was purchased from Harvey Jewell’s estate by Dr. Horace Dupee, a physician.
 He and his wife, Octavia Watts (Gardner) Dupee, made it their home.
 They previously had lived at 308 Marlborough.

 They continued to live at 304 Marlborough during the 1885-1886 season, but moved thereafter to Dorchester.